Drwhomust/hazzy/README.md

 That's why i left it in faver for the new recode (aka this, the Godot version)

-You can still view it [here](https://github.com/Drwhomust/hazzy), but be warned.
+You can still view it [here](https://github.com/Drwhomust/hazzy/tree/legacy-hazzy) (or switch branches `legacy-hazzy`), but be warned.
 It's very buggy, and also if you view the source code it's a mess so good luck trying to work on it.
 (Or even getting the game to work as-is)

 # How can I contribute?